Advertisement

 Zulfiqar

-The legendary sword belonging to Ali, the son-in-law of the Prophet Muhammad and Islamic Caliph from 656 to 661.
+The legendary sword belonging to Ali, the son-in-law of the Prophet Muhammad and Caliph from 656 to 661.
 It is often depicted in art as a scissor-like double-bladed sword.

 Closeup of the saw-toothed and notched point of the 19th-century Indian-made “Zulfiqar” sword once held in the Higgins Armory Collection – photo by Daderot / Wikimedia Commons